-Consulting with a law office experienced in handling Alaska laws about estate planning is a vital step in preparing wills.
-They can outline the important decisions you will need to make to ensure your will is valid, including those related to healthcare.
+Consulting with a law office experienced in handling Alaska laws about estate planning is a vital step in preparing last wills and trusts.
+They can outline the critical decisions you will and trusts need to make to ensure your will is valid, including healthcare-related financial and planning.

 Estate plans address essential details like the following: